 How Should You Get Enough Calcium?

-Logic begs the question: where does the cow get HER calcium?
-She gets it from green foods (and ALL the plant food groups, actually)—rich in highly bioavailable calcium.
+Logic begs the question: where does the cow get its calcium?
+Answer: From green foods (and ALL the plant food groups, actually) rich in highly bioavailable calcium.

-Calcium from plant sources are 50-60% bioavailable to humans, compared to cow milk bioavailability of about 30%.
+Calcium from plant sources is 50-60% bioavailable to humans, compared to cow milk bioavailability of about 30%.

 Whole foods like greens, veggies, fruits, legumes, and nuts and seeds all have calcium, plus the micronutrients like magnesium, zinc, and vitamins A and D to help absorb it.